SIM PUBLISHING

 VanCity Credit Union on Robson at Denman has been well received, and led to a

 number of comments and sales.
-This week the Curator asked to extend the exhibition until the
+This week the Curator asked to extend the exhibition until

-first week of December, so of course I said yes.
+December 4, so of course I said yes.
 See link for more information:

 ORIGINAL RELIEF PRINTS BY GARY SIM